 Create an inclusive user experience for LGBTQ+ visitors

 When asked why a business or individual should pay attention to making their website LGBTQ+ friendly, de la Torre says that many people don’t recognize that there are unconscious biases in design and language.
 “The LGBTQ+ community is constantly experiencing microaggressions in everyday conversations or online visits that shouldn't be part of the speech to begin with,” he says.

 Making your site inclusive starts with user experience.
 When you learn how to design a website, you’ll start to consider the visual elements that make your site look good, and the functional elements that will ensure a positive browsing experience for users.
 But there are some properties of web design that go beyond form and function; the images, language, and data you use can also impact your site visitors emotionally.

 For businesses online, emotional engagement with a brand’s digital content is a powerful marketing tool that nurtures customer loyalty.
-When it comes to including the LGBTQ+ community, website owners should be cognizant of how their content might make groups feel excluded and even discriminated against.
+When it comes to LGBTQ+ websites, designers should be cognizant of how their website ideas and content might make groups feel excluded and even discriminated against.

 “The online platform, in general, should be more people-friendly and inclusive,” says de la Torre.
 We should stop assuming, become less concerned about what our society thinks is right or wrong and instead focus on creating a better, more beautiful world for all.”

 An LGBTQ+ friendly site is good for business